Little by Little...

-Little by Little... is the third and final studio album by Harvey Danger.
+Little by Little... is the third and final studio album by American rock band Harvey Danger.
+It was initially released on September 13, 2005, through the band's label Phonographic Records.
 It is the band's first and only album with drummer Michael Welke, replacing the band's original drummer Evan Sult.
+The album marked a stylistic shift for the band, away from the guitar-oriented indie rock influenced by acts such as Weezer, Nirvana, and Pavement and towards a piano-focused sound.

+The album received generally positive reviews from critics, specifically for its pop styling, although the band's "smart" lyrical style received more varied responses.
+It would the band's last album of entirely new material–followed up by rarities collection Dead Sea Scrolls (2009)–as well as including the band's third- and second-to-last singles before their final composition, "The Show Must Not Go On".

 Release

 The album was released on the band's own Phonographic Records label on September 13, 2005.
 The CD version featured a second disc of B-sides and outtakes in deluxe packaging.
 In an effort to "embrace the indisputable fact of music in the 21st century", the band made the album available as a free download via BitTorrent and on the band's website.
 They pointed out that "it’s important that people understand the free download concept isn’t a frivolous act.
 It’s a key part of our promotional campaign, along with radio and press promotion, live shows, and videos.
 It’s a bet that the resources of the Internet can make possible a new way for musicians to find their audience – and forge a meaningful artistic career built on support from cooperative, not adversarial, relationships."

 On April 19, 2006, the band announced on their MySpace blog that the album had been picked up by Olympia-based label Kill Rock Stars for nationwide release on July 25, 2006.
 The re-release's track listing, song order, and album art is different from the Phonographic Records release.
 The band did some limited touring to accompany the release.